-This unit is suitable for international students and local students.
+This unit is suitable for all students.
 Although it is a pre-requisite for HMA253/353/453 (Professional Practice in Asia), students are not required to undertake professional placement.

 Key Semester Dates